|

-Application Dependency Mapping vs Service Mapping: What’s the Difference for IT Operations?
+Application Dependency Mapping vs Service Mapping: What’s the Difference?

 Ask five IT operations professionals to define application dependency mapping and service mapping, and you will probably get five different answers — some of which describe the same thing.